403-245-2297

-The above involve some of the most complicated rules in the Income Tax Act.
-CRA (formerly Revenue Canada) also closely monitors these claims and challenges them frequently.
+Although I wouldn't call these rules complicated, they are extremely detailed.
+CRA also closely monitors these claims and challenges them frequently.
 Unfortunately, they often apply to low-income taxpayers without the means to hire professionals to deal with their affairs.

 Consider the following:

 1. Medical expenses include private health insurance premiums, out-of-country medical insurance, tuition costs for learning disabled, home renovations to allow disabled access, out of country travel for medical treatments not available locally; nursing home costs for the disabled; as well as the more common dental and medical care.
-Note that although Alberta Blue Cross premiums are an allowable medical expense, Alberta Health Care premiums are not.
-Don't ask me to explain that one, but that's the way it is.
+Note that although medical plan premiums are an allowable medical expense it may actually be more advantageous to write these off as business expenses if you are self-employed.

 2. You should keep all your receipts for medical expenses.
 As noted above, CRA regularly challenges these claims and if you do not have a proper receipt, the claim will likely be disallowed.